Some Proposals to Counter Global Destruction

 Which famous economist (1904), wrote "The first duty of an editor is to gauge the sentiments of his readers, and then tell them what they like to believe.
 By this means he maintains or increases his circulation.
 His second duty is to see that nothing is said in the news items or editorials which may discountenance any claims or announcements made by his advertisers, discredit their standing or good faith, or expose any weakness or deception in any business venture."?

-Human beings in rich countries over-consume and entice those in the poorer countries to do the same.
+Human beings in rich countries over-consume and entice those in the poorer countries to imitate them.
 Advertising does not inform; it convinces, hence radically distorting the 'free' market.
+Programmed obsolescemce adds to this waste.

 Which famous author (1889) said "Many a small thing has been made large by the right kind of advertising"?